digital-land/guidance/content/development-plans-data/list-of-fields/index.md

 geographies | a list of references to the areas covered in the document.
 Use the statistical geography code if the document covers the whole local authority area.
-If it is a small area use references for each shape from your GIS name | the name of the document notes | an optional notes field organisation | a list of organisation identifiers entry-date | the date you add the record in the format `YYYY-MM-DD` start-date | the beginning of the period the document covers.
+If it is a small area use references for each shape from your GIS name | the name of the document notes | an optional notes field organisations | a list of organisation identifiers entry-date | the date you add the record in the format `YYYY-MM-DD` start-date | the beginning of the period the document covers.
 Can be an estimated date in the future.
 Format `YYYY-MM-DD` end-date | the end of the period the document covers.
 Can be an estimated date in the future.
 Format `YYYY-MM-DD`